bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

     If we indent a paragraph below a footnote reference by four spaces or a tab, it adds a new paragraph to this footnote.

-[^10]: This is the reference for the first and the last footnote in this example.
+[^10]: This is the reference for the first and the last footnote marker in this example.
 ```

 ## Layout